decorator-factory/penguin-game/README.md

     at  332: off  left
     ```

-- `penguin-game keep-recording-demo --input-file movie1.demo --output-file movie2.demo`
+- `penguin-game --read-demo movie1.demo --write-demo movie2.demo`
     starts out playing the demo movie in `movie1.demo`, and when it's done, records a new demo movie and puts that into `movie2.demo`.
 This allows you to record complicated demos in multiple sittings.
-Note that the demo in `movie2.demo` is incomplete, you'll have to append it to `movie1.demo` manually.
+I'm very bad at videogames, so all the demos in the `demos/` are

-- `penguin-game re-record-demo --input-file movie1.demo --output-file movie2.demo` plays a demo and records it into a demo.
+    constructed using some amount of "demo surgery" where one tweaks certain inputs, stitches together different demos, or removes
-    it exists for re-encoding existing demos in a new format.
+    sections where one made embarrassing mistakes.

 ## TODO list